NVIDIA/DeepLearningExamples/TensorFlow2/Recommendation/DLRM/README.md

 **Horovod**
 Horovod is a distributed training framework for TensorFlow, Keras, PyTorch, and MXNet.
 The goal of Horovod is to make distributed deep learning fast and easy to use.
 For more information about how to get started with Horovod, see the Horovod [official repository](https://github.com/horovod/horovod).

-**Hybrid-parallel multiGPU with Horovod all-to-all** Our model uses Horovod to implement efficient multi-GPU training with NCCL.
+**Hybrid-parallel training with Merlin Distributed Embeddings** Our model uses Merlin Distributed Embeddings to implement efficient multi-GPU training.
 For details, see example sources in this repository or see the TensorFlow tutorial.
-For the detailed description of our multi-GPU approach, visit this [section](hybrid-parallel-multi-gpu-with-all-2-all-communication).
+For the detailed description of our multi-GPU approach, visit this [section](#hybrid-parallel-training-with-merlin-distributed-embeddings).

 **Multi-node training**
 This repository supports multinode training.
 For more information refer to the [multinode section](#multi-node-training)